iitis/QuantumWalk.jl/docs/src/quantum_search.md

  *expected runtime* and can be obtained by `expected_runtime` function.

  Some function as a result outputs `QSearchState` instead of the original state.
- It consists of the original state, the runtime and the probability of measuring each marked vertex.
-Those elements can be extracted by `state`, `runtime` and `probability` functions.
+ It consists of the original state, the runtime, the probability of measuring each marked vertex, and penalty used for computing QSearchState.
+Those elements can be extracted by `state`, `runtime`, `probability` and `penalty` functions.

  Following functions are connected to the quantum search:
 ```@index